PARSE: Part-Aware Relational Spatial Modeling: Introduction

-Vision-language models (VLMs)\cite{achiam2023gpt,openai2025gpt5,qwen2025qwen3vl} offer a promising path for understanding inter-object relations expressed through prepositions such as \textit{on}, \textit{in}, or \textit{against}.
-However, \textbf{these linguistic cues are inherently coarse and context-dependent}: “a book on a table” may refer to the spine or the cover contacting the surface, while “a guitar leaning on a bookcase” could involve its head or body.
+Vision-language models (VLMs)~\cite{achiam2023gpt,openai2025gpt5,qwen2025qwen3vl} offer a promising path for understanding inter-object relations expressed through prepositions such as \textit{on}, \textit{in}, or \textit{against}.
+However, \textbf{these linguistic cues are inherently coarse and context-dependent}: ``a book on a table" may refer to the spine or the cover contacting the surface, while ``a guitar leaning on a bookcase" could involve its head or body.
 Such expressions are underspecified regarding contact points or supporting regions, making their translation into spatial configurations fundamentally ambiguous.
-This limitation also existed in prior relational representations, most notably scene graphs\cite{johnson2015image, krishna2017visual}.
-Prior scene graph representations operate at object-level granularity\cite{gu2019unpaired, shi2019explainable, johnson2018image, gu2019scene, chang2021comprehensive}, providing insufficient specificity for fine-grained spatial understanding and realistic scene generation.
+This limitation also exists in prior relational representations, most notably scene graphs~\cite{johnson2015image, krishna2017visual}.
+Prior scene graph representations operate at object-level granularity~\cite{gu2019unpaired, shi2019explainable, johnson2018image, gu2019scene, chang2021comprehensive}, providing insufficient specificity for fine-grained spatial understanding and realistic scene generation.
 We argue that \textbf{a more powerful and versatile representation emerges from modeling interactions at the part level}.
-Part-level relations bridges high-level language descriptions and low-level spatial configurations.
+Part-level relations bridge high-level language descriptions and low-level spatial configurations.
 For instance, a chair stands on the floor \emph{via its feet}, a mug rests on a table \emph{by its base}, and a broom leans against a wall \emph{at its tip}.
 This part-centric specification transforms ambiguous prepositions into concrete geometric constraints, effectively pruning the vast search space of valid configurations.
-When integrated into representations such as scene graphs, these fine-grained relations enable a more structured and controllable approach to spatial reasoning and synthesis.
+When integrated into representations such as scene graphs, these fine-grained relations enable a more structured and controllable approach to spatial reasoning and scene synthesis.

 In this work, we propose \textbf{PARSE}, \textbf{PA}rt-aware \textbf{R}elational \textbf{S}patial mod\textbf{E}ling.
 At its core is the Part-centric Assembly Graph (PAG), a descriptive scene representation where each edge encodes geometric relations between specific parts of connected object nodes.
 The PAG is organized as a directed acyclic graph, with a hierarchy that guides the assembly of objects into a spatially complex scene.
 Building on this representation, we introduce a Part-Aware Spatial Configuration Solver, which instantiates PAGs as valid 3D scenes.
 The solver converts each inter-part relation into geometric constraints, progressively narrowing the feasible pose space of each object and then sampling collision-free solutions efficiently.
 By traversing the graph from the root, it incrementally generates scenes that adhere to the underlying part-aware structure.